A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Computational Results

 \subsection{Application to chomatography with realistic data from chemical engineering}

-For our example we used process and optimization parameters that are typical when working with PEGs.
+\Regie{Setting und Testdatenspezifikation} For our example we used process and optimization parameters that are typical when working with PEGs.
 In the following, the most important ones are explained first.
 Depending on these, the nominal mean, as well as its minimum and maximum deviation can then be calculated.
 For the nominal values, we start by noting that a \emph{solvent} is inserted together with the mixture that transports the latter through the column.
-In our case, this is \emph{Acetonitrile}(ACN), where we denote its ratio by $s_\text{ACN}$.
+In our case, this is \emph{Acetonitrile} (ACN), where we denote its ratio by $r_\text{ACN}$.
 The ACN ratio impacts the so-called retention time that the PEGs need in general to flow through the column.
 The so-called number of theoretical plates $NTP$ is a quantitative measure of the separation efficiency of a chromatographic column.
 It influences the peak width through $\varianz{s} = \sqrt{\frac{\mu_s^2}{NTP}}$.
-Using the typical numbers from Table \ref{Tab: parameter}, the nominal mean for each PEG can be determined using \cite{Supper2023a}.
+Now, using the numbers from Table \ref{Tab: parameter} below, the mean $\mu_s$ and thus the standard deviation for each PEG can be determined using \cite{Supper2023a}.